Yagmurtabak/License-Plate-Recognition-with-Low-Light/README.md

 ### Installation:

-1. Clone the repo :
+1.Clone the repo :

       git clone https://github.com/Yagmurtabak/Customer-Registration-Form-Project.git

-2. Create Dataset :
+2.Create Dataset :

      Create a dataset of certain images suitable for the purpose of the project.